javiercejudo/javiercejudo.github.io/_posts/2014-08-04-how-often-do-your-tests-fail.md

 is not met.

-In my case, I don't commit all that often, but if you are building your code a thousands of times per day, 99% confidence is probably not enough.
+In my case, I don't commit all that often, but if you are building your code thousands of times per day, 99% confidence is probably not enough.

 Why not have a little script to run them a number of times and see what happens?
 Here is mine: